How to Cope With Stress and Chronic Pain

-Creating a daily routine doesn’t itself take away the pain or stress.
-But on the days when pain flare-up causing more stress, having a routine can simplify the day and remove any unexpected situations that add to an already stressful day.
+Creating a daily routine doesn’t in itself take away the pain or stress, but on the days when pain flare-ups cause more stress, having a routine can simplify the day and remove any unexpected situations that may add to an already stressful day.

 Here’s an example of what a daily routine could look like:

 - 6:45 a.m. to 7:15 a.m.: Light stretching and exercises.

 - 6:00 p.m.: Dinner.

 - 7:00 p.m.: Spending time with family or friends.

 - 8:00 p.m. to 8:15 p.m.: Meditate.

 - 8:30 p.m. to 10:00 p.m.: Reading and journaling.

 - 10:00 p.m.: Bed.